Tips and tricks to help you find cheap flights from London to Munich

-Best time for travelling to Munich
+When is the best time for travelling to Munich?

 Climate-wise, while winters are colder than in the UK, with an average temperature of -4°C, summers are usually hotter with temperatures up to 35°C. For visiting Munich at festival time, the famous Oktoberfest beer festival takes place from around 15th September and usually runs until 3rd October which is German Unity Day, a national holiday throughout Germany with festivities to celebrate German reunification in 1990.
 The beer festival draws millions of visitors each year with its beer drinking, Bavarian music and dancing.

-Tips before travelling to Munich
+Any tips before travelling to Munich?